 You’re going to want to take into account how large each window is and how many of them there are to work out your rate.
 You should also estimate how long washing those windows will take you so that the amount you’re making comes out to a reasonable hourly rate.

-Commercial window cleaning prices are going to be a little less expensive than residential cleaning jobs, even if you choose to charge by the square foot.
+Commercial window cleaning company prices are going to be a little less expensive than residential cleaning jobs, even if you choose to charge by the square foot.

 Unless you’re charging incredibly high rates, you’ll find yourself on the lower end of the $40-$75 an hour scale.
 That’s why veteran window cleaners do not recommend charging hourly for commercial jobs; you’ll lose money.